blockchain/api-v1-client-java/README.md

 #Blockchain API library (Java, v1)

-An official Java library for interacting with the Blockchain.info API.
+An official Java library for interacting with the Blockchain.info API (Java 1.6 required).

 ###Getting started